-Events take place at Fields Spring and Lewis & Clark Trail state parks and local communities
+Events take place at Fields Spring and Lewis & Clark Trail state parks

 The NOTC is America’s only traveling or circuit Chautauqua.
 This summer, the NOTC has joined with State Parks to help renew ties between Washington’s beautiful park system and nearby communities by hosting Chautauquas at seven state parks.

 The first stop on the NOTC-State Parks tour will be from 4 to 8 p.m.
 Saturday, July 16, at Fields Spring State Park, 992 Park Rd., Anatone.
 (Directions: https://goo.gl/maps/JGbTfcDx35P2)

 The next stop is from 4 to 8 p.m., Monday, July 18, at Lewis and Clark Trail State Park, 36149 Hwy 12, Dayton.
 (Directions: https://goo.gl/maps/ohC8dQozrdR2) The following day, Tuesday, July 19, activities will take place from noon to 3:30 p.m. in downtown Dayton and at Dayton High School.